Skip to content

 Prompt & Skill Development Workflow

-This document describes the workflow for developing and testing prompts and skills using local files, AI assistance, and the cli-langfuse-sync tool.
+This document describes the workflow for developing and testing prompts and skills using local files, AI assistance, and the rose-langfuse tool.

 Overview